tomharrigan/voicewp/readme.txt

 3. Upload and/or activate the VoiceWP plugin

 == Changelog ==

+= 1.0.0 =
+* Renamed to VoiceWP
+* Renames all option, post type, meta prefixes with voicewp
+* Adds an update routine to migrate all legacy data
+* Moves some code to their own files/classes
+* Adds more caching logic for clearing/resaving values to cache

 = 0.2 =
 * Cache data around briefings and news